schoology/peekachu/README.md

 peekachu
 ========

-Utility for peeking at key values in memcache.
-Supports compression via FastLZ.
+Utility for peeking a key values in memcache.
+Support compression via FastLZ.